piziomo/Data-Science/README.md

 # Data-Science
-This is a documentation of my trainings trainings over the years.
+This is a documentation of my Data Science trainings over the years.